Incident DetailsCause of Death:

 The shooter was sentenced to 25 years in prison for auto banditry in an unrelated case.
-He was granted parole by the governor in 1936 with the condition he return to his native St. Louis, Missouri.
+He was granted parole by Governor Paul V. McNutt in 1936 with the condition he return to his native St. Louis, Missouri.

 Detective Kendall was survived by his wife, 17-year-old son, mother, four sisters and three brothers.